Akuli/python-tutorial/modules.md

 ## Summary

-- Most modules are files on your computer, but some of them are built in to Python.
+- Most modules are files on our computers, but some of them are built in to Python.
 We can use modules in our projects by importing them, and after that using `modulename.variable` to get a variable from the module.